 Looking for fun things to do in Austin, Texas?
 Austin is not just the state capital of Texas, it is also the Live Music Capital of the World!
 It has more live music venues per capita than anywhere else in the nation.
 The city has a huge creative community that is innovative and a hub for designers, writers, and artists.
 Austin is the birthplace of companies like Whole Foods Market, Outdoor Voices… my favorite, Tito’s Vodka 🙂 From food trucks to fancy sit-down restaurants, Austin has an amazing food scene as well.

 With our son attending UT Austin, I will be getting to know this city intimately over the next four years.
 Here are some things we have loved so far… and a few on the to-do list.
-Whether you have 3 days in Austin, a long weekend, or a week, you will want to read our suggestions on what to do on your trip.
+Whether you have 3 days in Austin, a long weekend, or a week, (or planning a girls trip) you will want to read our suggestions on what to do on your trip.
 Enjoy!

 Go mural hunting in Austin